jlmelville/uwot/README.md

 the ones I've looked at either don't currently build on Windows or have non-portable compilation flags, so will require some fiddling with.
-* the optimization stage: takes 60 seconds in Python (no parallel option here), versus about 66 seconds in `uwot`.
+* the optimization stage: takes 60 seconds in Python (no parallel option here), versus about 66 seconds with `uwot` with one thread .
 I think the difference here is due to the `pow` operations in the gradient.
-Comparing with a modified version of the Python UMAP to use the t-UMAP gradient (see the "Other Methods" section below), which doesn't use any `pow` operations, `uwot` is now faster: Python t-UMAP optimization takes 32 seconds, while `uwot` t-UMAP optimization only takes 18 seconds.
+If you like living dangerously, you can try using the `fastPrecisePow` approximation to the `pow` function suggested by

-If you like living dangerously, you can try using the `fastPrecisePow` approximation to the `pow` function suggested by [Martin Ankerl](https://martin.ankerl.com/2012/01/25/optimized-approximative-pow-in-c-and-cpp/):
+[Martin Ankerl](https://martin.ankerl.com/2012/01/25/optimized-approximative-pow-in-c-and-cpp/):

 ```R